danieldong51/nuggets-game/IMPLEMENTATION.md

 ## Implementation Spec
 ### Team Tux, Winter 2022

-> This **template** includes some gray text meant to explain how to use the template; delete all of them in your document!

 According to the [https://github.com/cs50winter2022/nuggets-info/blob/main/REQUIREMENTS.md](REQUIREMENTS.md), the Nuggets game requires two standalone programs: a client and a server.
 Our design also includes the player, spectator, and grid modules.